- Can You Drink Cold Water After Normal Delivery?

 Drinking plenty of water is very important after a C-Section as it helps in the healing of the body.
 Production of breast milk is enhanced, and your body really needs to remain hydrated and free of constipation, something that water is the key to.
 The temperature of the water that you consume at this time does not make a difference, but cold water is far more refreshing and able to quench thirst better than warm water, especially if you live in warm climates.
 Drinking water is also said to help in losing weight, especially if taken before eating meals as it allows you to feel full without consuming a large quantity of food.

 How to Drink Cold Water After a C-section Delivery

 Now that you know that drinking cold water is not bad for you during your recovery period after delivery, here are some steps to follow when drinking cold water:

 Determining how much water you need to drink on a daily basis is very important, especially since you will need to up your water intake while breastfeeding.
 At this time, you should be consuming at least twelve to thirteen cups of water per day.
 Your urine should be pale yellow.
 If it is dark, that means you are not getting enough water and need to increase the amount you drink.

 Set aside a separate bottle or jug of water for yourself so that you can track your water intake every day.
 Ensure that it is clean and filled with fresh water.
 Leave it in the fridge overnight.

 3. Add to Your Daily Routine

-Add water to your balanced and healthy diet, making sure to get plenty of exercise every day.
+Add water to your balanced and healthy diet, making sure to get plenty of exercises every day.
 Four and a half cups of fresh fruits and vegetables, proteins that are low fat, as well as whole grain cereals, pasta and bread should make up your daily diet.
-Check with your doctor on the types of exercises that are all right for you to do after a C-Section, and make sure that you exercise for at least thirty minutes, five days a week.
+Check with your doctor on the types of exercises that are all right for you to do after a C-section, and make sure that you exercise for at least thirty minutes, five days a week.